wuespace/telestion-project-template/README.project.md

 ./scripts/create-setup.sh
 ```

-Both scripts depends on the version number in the `version.txt` file.
+Both scripts depend on the version number in the `version.txt` file.

 ## This repository